milosgajdos/go-estimate/README.md

   * [Iterated Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter#Iterated_extended_Kalman_filter)
 * [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) also known as Linear Kalman Filter

+In addition it provides an implementation of [Rauch–Tung–Striebel](https://en.wikipedia.org/wiki/Kalman_filter#Rauch%E2%80%93Tung%E2%80%93Striebel) smoothing for Kalman filter, which is an optimal Gaussian smoothing algorithm.
+There are variants for both `LKF` (Linear Kalman Filter) and `EKF` (Extended Kalman Filter) implemented in the `smooth` package. `UKF` smoothing will be implemented in the future.

 # Get started

 Get the package: